yojoe/go-raml/docs/tutorial/nim/README.md

 There is `main.nim` in `client` directory.
 It serves as an example on how to use generated client lib.

-You need to modify it by supply your itsyouonline client-id and client-secret when calling `createJWTToken` proc
+You need to modify these:
+- itsyouonline client-id and client-secret when calling `getTokenByClientCredentials` proc
+- "user:memberof:goraml" to your organization
+- "external1" to your audience

 **server**